ElliotY-ML/covid-dashboard-on-gcp/README.md

 This project presents a different aspect than those seen on New York Times [1] and U.S. CDC analysis [2] by analyzing totals of new COVID-19 cases reported in the past 14 days.

 Estimates of the percentage of each state population that is currently infected with COVID-19 is calculated by normalizing the past 14 day new case totals to their respective state populations.
-The data is presented as a percentage because it may be more intuitively digested by the general population, as opposed to using a basis of per million or per 100,000 people.
+The data is presented as a percentage because it may be more intuitively understood by the general population, as opposed to using a basis of per million or per 100,000 people.

 The author selected time intervals of 14-days based on studies that show that an average period of COVID-19 infectiousness and risk of transmission is between 3 days before and 8 days after symptom onset, and COVID-19 RNA usually becomes undetectable from upper respiratory tract samples about 2 weeks after symptom onset[3, 4, 5].